jlain36/jlain36.github.io/index.md

 ## The Future

 I plan to position myself professionally by continuing to learn.
 Computer Science is a field that continuously evolves over time.
-To stay competitive, with the highest potential for employability, life long learning has to be of a high priority.
+To stay competitive, with the highest potential for employability, lifelong learning has to be of a high priority.
 I plan to pursue a software engineering career after I graduate.
 I know the software engineering field is highly competitive, but it is a passion of mine, and I will work as hard as possible to succeed in this field.
 Like I stated in my introduction, perseverance, hard work, and passion really are the keys for success.

 **Porfolio Links**<br>
 * [Professional Self-Assessment](https://jlain36.github.io/index.html)<br>